PROJECT SYNOPSIS

 accessibility

-DDA, the accessibility requirements, are paralleled with ‘cinematography’, which in film deals with camera work, movement, and circulation.
-The analogy causes an emphasis on designing through access, carving out access points, exaggerating circulation devices such as lift cores, and enabling navigation of the precinct through color.
+The analogy causes an emphasis on designing through access, carving out access points, exaggerating circulation devices such as lift cores, and enabling navigation of the precinct through colour.

 dda Accessibility, Legibility of Circulation, Equality (Architecture) +